 This jumper allows you to enable or disable the JumperFreeTM mode.
-The JumperFreeTM mode allows processor settings to be made through the BIOS setup (see $4.4 \, Advanced \, Menu$ ).
+The JumperFreeTM mode allows processor settings to be made through the BIOS setup (see 4.4 Advanced Menu).

-NOTE: In JumperFreeTM mode, all dip switches must be set to OFF.
+NOTE: In JumperFree[TM] mode, all VID1-4 must be set to [3-4].